-Best Android Apps for College Students Android Central 2020
+Best Android Apps for College Students 2022

 This app has flashcards, quizzes, learning games, and study guides for all grade levels, including several medical and scientific terms.
 You can create your own flashcards and practice tests with both audio and images.
 Kahoot!
 Interacts with other users, so it's an excellent tool for virtual study groups.